 Thump!
-Its that sickening sound that can only mean another bird has flown into one of your windows.
+It’s that sickening sound that can only mean another bird has flown into one of your windows.
 Birds cannot see glass, especially if it is reflecting the nearby habitat or sky.
 These reflections do not register as such to a bird.
 This is why millions of birds die or are injured each year in collisions with glass windows in homes and office buildings.

-1. Feather Guard.
-Perhaps my favorite reader tip of all time was featured as a My Way in the September/October 2001 issue of Bird Watchers Digest.
+- Feather Guard.
+Perhaps my favorite reader tip of all time was featured as a “My Way” in the September/October 2001 issue of Bird Watcher’s Digest.
 The idea is called FeatherGuard.
 BWD reader Stiles Thomas of New Jersey created FeatherGuard.
 His creation consists of bird feathers strung about 8 inches apart on fishing line.
-These lines of feathers are then strung vertically across regularly struck windows.
+These lines of feathers are then strung vertically across frequently struck windows.
 Birds see the feathers and do not continue to fly into the windows.
 Do the birds see the feathers as evidence of predation?
 Do the moving feathers frighten the birds?
-Nobody knows for sure, but I know from experience that FeatherGuard works!
+Nobody knows for sure, but I know from experience that FeatherGuard works to reduce bird collisions on problem windows!
 Buy yourself a FeatherGuard and see how it works for you.

 Another website with solid advice on preventing bird from hitting windows is BirdSafe.